greenplum-db/gpdb-archive/gpdb-doc/markdown/install_guide/platform-requirements.html.md

 ### <a id="topic_i4k_nlx_zgb"></a>Software Dependencies

-Greenplum Database 6 requires the following software packages on RHEL/CentOS 6/7 systems which are installed automatically as dependencies when you install the Greenplum RPM package\):
+Greenplum Database 7 requires the following software packages on RHEL systems.
+The packages are installed automatically as dependencies when you install the Greenplum RPM package\):

 -   apr
 -   apr-util